 It is my pleasure to welcome you to Stratford-sub Castle Church of England Primary School.
 A wonderful place to be!
 This is not just because of the idyllic countryside surrounding us, but also primarily because of the special people who make up the school's community and the sense of purpose we all share.
-I warmly invited to visit our school.
+I warmly invite you to visit our school.
 Just contact the office to make an appointment and I will be delighted to show you round the school personally.

-As a Church of England School we believe that all children are loved by God, are individually unique and that the school has a moral duty to help each pupil to fulfil their potential in all aspects of their personhood: physically, academically, socially, morally and spiritually.
-We also recognise our duty to try to remove any factor that may represent a hindrance to a child's fulfilment.
+As a Church of England School, we believe that all children are loved by God, are individually unique and that the school has a moral duty to help each pupil to fulfil their potential in all aspects of their physical, academic, cultural, social, moral, and spiritual 'life'.
+We also recognise our duty to try to remove any factor that may represent a hindrance to a child achieving 'Life in all its Fullness'.
 We want all pupils to engage fully in learning in our safe and welcoming environment.